ajjswift/azuryth-api/README.md

 ## /api/image/getTags

-Returns all of the current tags for features images that can be queries with `/api/image/get`
+Returns all of the current tags for featured images that can be queried with `/api/image/get`

 Required Method: `GET`